ItzikMalkiel/DeepNanoDesign/README.md

 ## Citation

-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please consider citing both papers:
 ```
 I. Malkiel, M. Mrejen, A. Nagler, U. Arieli, L. Wolf and H. Suchowski, "Plasmonic nanostructure design and characterization via Deep Learning", Light: Science & Applications 7 (1), 60